EvansAF/evansaf.github.io/index.md

 ## HSSignPost [link](https://www.hssignpost.com/)
-An app focused on tying gps data to locations to help highlight hazards or show report dangers or issues of interest to the appropriate authorities for action (eg say a burst pipe location can be reported to the Ghana Water Company).
+An app focused on tying gps data to locations to help highlight hazards or report issues of interest to the appropriate authorities for action (eg say a burst pipe location can be reported to the Ghana Water Company).

 ## Citizen Accra [link](https://evansaf.github.io/citizen_accra/)
 An app being developed to highlight contribution of institutions to society (Accra) ...would be complete with voting functionality